dkessner/CSProjects/src/docs/index.md

 This class is for you to explore new areas of computer science, and to work on projects that are interesting to you.

-Some opportunities we will have this year:
+Some ideas:

 - video projections for the All School Dance Concert, in collaboration with our student dancers and choreographers

 - special effects for the theater productions

-- interactive US election 2024 map
+- interactive data visualization in collaboration with the UltraViolet

 - anything else you're interested in!